CAUBO 2021 Annual Conference and Pre-Conference Seminars

-- Panel Presentation (75 to 90 minutes)
+- Panel Presentation

-- Case Study (75 to 90 minutes)
+- Case Study

 Share the outcomes of campus experiences through a formal presentation focused on problem identification, effective practices, research findings, or technical solutions.
 Audience engagement is encouraged through question and answer periods, basic polling, etc. This format can be used by an individual presenter or a panel (different stakeholders from the same institution or from multiple institutions) that can provide multiple perspectives on the same issue.